tedserbinski/www-jekyll/about.markdown

 layout: page
 pageid: about
 title: "The Midwestern VC"
-description: "Ted Serbinski is a Partner at Detroit Venture Partners, entrepreneur and open source hacker rebuilding Detroit."
+description: "Ted Serbinski is a Partner at Detroit Venture Partners.
+He's an entrepreneur and open source hacker rebuilding Detroit."
 ---

 <h3>Hi, I'm Ted Serbinski</h3>